YumingZHAI/corpus-translation-techniques/README.md

 original corpus: [manually aligned Chinese-English sentence pairs to evaluate TsinghuaAligner (A Statistical Bilingual Word Alignment System), version 2018/10/13](https://nlp.csai.tsinghua.edu.cn/~ly/systems/TsinghuaAligner/TsinghuaAligner.html)

-Licence: Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)

 **English-French corpus:**

-The original corpus are from TED Talks, we used a portion of corpus released for the evaluation campaign IWSLT 2013 and 2014.
+The original corpus are from TED Talks, we used a portion of it released for the evaluation campaign IWSLT 2013 and 2014.

 [EN-FR annotation guidelines](https://yumingzhai.github.io/files/Annotation_guide_EN_FR.pdf)